apache/doris/docs/README.md

   <div class="appright">
     <div class="apptitle">
       <p class="t wow fadeInUp">Data Access</p>
       <p class="s wow fadeInUp">Apache Doris can directly access data in MySQL, PostgreSQL, Oracle, S3, Hive, Iceberg, Elasticsearch and other systems without data replication.
-At the same time, the data stored in Doris can also be read by Spark and Flink, and can be output to the upstream data application for display and analysis.</p>
+At the same time, the data stored in Doris can also be read by Spark and Flink, and can be output to the downstream data application for display and analysis.</p>
-      <div class="al wow fadeInUp"><a href="/docs/ecosystem/external-table/doris-on-es.html">Understand more</a></div>
+      <div class="al wow fadeInUp"><a href="/docs/ecosystem/external-table/doris-on-es.html">Understand More</a></div>
     </div>
     <div class="appimg wow fadeInUp">
       <img src="/blog-images/doris2.png" alt="doris">